 The entry of dubstep into the American mainstream spawned a sub-genre called "brostep."
 So named for the fraternity "bros" that embrace the sound, brostep embodies dubstep at its most aggressive: distorted bass lines playing at frequencies closer to mid-range, cartoonish or outlandish lyrics and themes, and tracks designed to whip live audiences into a dancing frenzy.
 Perhaps in response, a separate wing of avant garde artists has tailored moodier, more rhythmic types of dubstep less concerned with danceability.
 Another permutation sometimes called "lovestep" incorporates female vocals and tempos reminiscent of 1980s love ballads [source: Ricciardi].
 Some musicians borrow elements from other niches of the electronic music world, while others borrow from wholly different genres, from classical to heavy metal to hip-hop.
 So, while dubstep has its own aural conventions, like any other genre of music, it isn't bound by them.

-For lots more information on dubstep and other music genres, see the links on the next page.
+For lots more information on dubstep and other music genres, see the links below.